Air Conditioner Repair Checklist

 - Making your system break down sooner

-If you can’t remember when you last changed yours, turn off your system completely and pull out the filter.
+If you can’t remember when you last replaced your filter, turn off your system completely and pull out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It may also be situated in an attached filter holder or wall-mounted return air grille.

 Tilt the filter up to the light.
 If you can’t see any light, you should buy a new filter.